Vasanth2k01/blog-website/frontend/README.md

 ## Features

-- User Authentication: Users can sign up and log in to the website using their email and password.
+- User Authentication: Users can sign up and log in to the website using their user name, email, password and organisation.
 - Create Blog: Authenticated users can create new blogs by providing a title and content.
 - Edit Blog: Users can edit their existing blogs, updating the title and content.
 - View Blog: All blogs are displayed on the homepage, and users can click on a blog to read the full content.